This event has now passed.

 The two panel events in the Sam Wanamaker Playhouse are not open to the public, but will be live-streamed to the world, alongside the Evening Celebration and Words of Peace.
-More details about how to access the live-stream via Peace One Day and the Globe’s social media platforms will be announced soon.
+Scroll to watch the live video links on Peace Day, 21 September 2019.

 Twenty years after it was launched here, Peace One Day will be returning to the Globe on Peace Day, Saturday 21 September 2019, for a day of celebrations which will culminate in a one-off performance on the Globe stage featuring musical performances, dance and inspirational speakers.